danielmartonca/PALab2/README.md

 # Laboratory 2

+At the last laboratory i finished the tasks Bonus and Optional.

 This repository is for the tasks given at laboratory 2.
 I managed to finish: Compulsory

 ## Compulsory